BindBC/bindbc-freetype/README.md

 This has the benefit that it completely excludes from the build any source modules related to the dynamic binding, i.e., they will never be passed to the compiler.

-## `betterC` support
+## BetterC support

-`betterC` support is enabled via the `dynamicBC` and `staticBC` subconfigurations, for dynamic and static bindings respectively.
+BetterC support is enabled via the `dynamicBC` and `staticBC` subconfigurations, for dynamic and static bindings respectively.
 To enable the dynamic binding with BetterC support:

 __dub.json__
 ```